AashreenR/BBox/README.md

 # BBox
+Step 1:
+ Clone the repo https://github.com/AashreenR/ARU and place all items inside ARU folder Step 2:
+ Navigate to the BBox directory in terminal/ command prompt and use

+              python main.py

 This GUI can be used for the following:

- Creating New Bounding Boxes
+ 1.Creating New Bounding Boxes using Tesserocr

- Loading Existing bounding boxes
+ 2.Loading Existing bounding boxes

- Modifying existing bounding boxes
+ 3.Modifying existing bounding boxes

- Saving Each Bounding Box as an individual image
+ 4.Saving Each Bounding Box as an individual image

+ 5. Skew Correcting Images

 Dependencies are specified the requirements.txt file.